+Although every employer takes steps to protect the safety and wellbeing of their workforce, the simple truth is that it’s impossible to completely avoid sick leave.
 After all, illness and injury can strike at any time in or out of work, meaning your staff may need to take some time off to recuperate.
-Sporadic absences like this are only to be expected - but when the sickness or injury is more serious, it can result in a staff member having to take an extended period away from work.
+Sporadic absences like this are only to be expected, but when the sickness or injury is more serious, it can result in a staff member having to take an extended period away from work.

-The nature of these reasonable adjustments will depend on the type of work the individual is required to perform, but common examples include:
+The nature of reasonable adjustments you may need to make will depend on the type of work the individual is required to perform, but common examples include:

 All of these steps can make it easier for a worker to regain their skills and confidence and get reacquainted with the rhythms of the job - while also benefiting from the feeling that their employer is behind them, and committed to supporting them as individuals.